Manage Windows 10 Insider Preview Builds

 - Insider Preview builds cannot currently be installed or managed using Windows Server Update Services (WSUS).
 For devices managed by WSUS, you will need to disable the Windows Update Agent so a device doesn't scan against WSUS.
 See Identify clients that use WUfB.

 - In the Group Policy Management Console (GPMC), go to Computer Configuration/Administrative Templates/Windows Components/Windows Update/Windows Update for Business

 - Open Manage preview builds to enable installation of Insider Preview builds on a device.
 This setting can also be used to prevent installation on a device and stop Insider Preview build updates once the release is public.

 - Open Select when Preview Builds and Feature Updates are received and select the Ring from which you want devices to receive Insider Preview builds (Fast, Slow, Release Preview).
-See Windows readiness levels and flight rings.
 This setting can also be used to defer installation for a set number of days after release or pause installation of Insider Preview builds.

 Set using System Center Configuration Manager

 Beginning with Configuration Manager version 1802, you can set deferral policies for Windows 10 Insider Preview Builds.